tombensve/Seagull/README.md

 This is intended to be a very simple to use service platform, where services does not have to deal directly with protocols like REST, plain TCP/IP, data buses (like Rabbit MQ), carrier pigeon, ...

 I have spent a lot of time thinking this through, and want to keep things as simple as possible from service development perspective, and in general!
-My point here is that this says nothing about how information goes from point A to point B.
+My point here is that this says nothing about how information goes from point A to point B. This mainly consists of interfaces and at least one implementation of these interfaces, but the point is to allow you to make own implementations, especially for protocols.
+You communicate with services via messages, and service implementations, and callers and receivers don't give a (beep) about how this is accomplished!

 ## Goals